SuffolkLITLab/LITEFile/efile_app/efile/static/config/README.md

 - **Field conditional display**: Requires JavaScript enhancement in `dynamic-form-sections.js` when additional case types are implemented
 - **Additional case types**: Available in YAML but not enabled for production use
 - **Court customizations**: Working system demonstrated with Cook County name change variations

+### To-Do's
+- **Changing sections to array data structure**: Consider making changes to how we injest sections and instead of using keys can possibly use arrays for more flexible dyanmic sections.